debargha-10/snake-game-py/README.md

-# snake-game-py
+# Snake Game using Python
-A Basic Snake Game
+The Basic Snake Game.